penguinflys/penguinflys/_pages/about.md

 {: .text-center}

 This is a classic project,
-* Extreact feature points with multiple methods, such as SIFT, Harris, SURF, ORB,FREAK, BRISK, etc.
+* Extract feature points with multiple methods, such as SIFT, Harris, SURF, ORB,FREAK, BRISK, etc.
 * Filter false matching points via stero matching in RANSAC framework.
 * 3D motion estimation with frame-to-frame matching.
 * Map and motion reconstruction, performance estimation(accuracy, efficiency) and model selection.